 Microfilm copies of the passenger lists in series K269 are available for viewing in the National Archives offices in Canberra, Sydney, Melbourne and Perth, and in the Battye Library of Western Australian History in Perth.

-A copy of a list for a particular voyage can be requested via RecordSearch (see the Tips on searching) or by contacting us.
+A copy of a list for a particular voyage can be requested via RecordSearch (see the 'Help' text) or by contacting us.
 For a large ship, the list may include hundreds of people.
 Normal copying charges will apply.